Book a Tour →

 🏙️ Brisbane Winner

-Brisbane's cultural offering is genuinely world-class: GOMA (one of the southern hemisphere's best modern art galleries — free entry), the Queensland Museum, the Gallery of Modern Art, Queensland Performing Arts Centre, and the South Bank cultural precinct.
-The Howard Smith Wharves and Fortitude Valley creative precincts add depth.
-If culture is your priority, Brisbane is not a close contest.
+Brisbane's cultural offering is genuinely world-class: GOMA (one of the southern hemisphere's finest modern art galleries — free entry), Bluey's World at Northshore Pavilion (extended to November 2026, the only one in the world), Queensland Museum, QPAC (Southern Hemisphere debut of Sting's The Last Ship, April–May 2026), and the Howard Smith Wharves creative precinct.
+Not a close contest.

 🏄 Gold Coast

-The Gold Coast's cultural calendar has improved — HOTA (Home of the Arts) hosts major exhibitions and performances — but it can't match Brisbane in depth or prestige.
+The Gold Coast's cultural calendar has improved significantly — HOTA (Home of the Arts) hosts major exhibitions and live performances, and the Gold Coast is Australia's largest film production hub.
+But it can't yet match Brisbane in cultural depth or prestige.
 The Gold Coast is stronger on entertainment (theme parks, live music, sport) than culture.
-This gap will narrow with the 2032 Olympic infrastructure push.
+The 2032 Olympics infrastructure investment across the region will narrow this gap.

 🏙️ Brisbane

-Excellent for families — South Bank Parklands (free beach lagoon in the city), Lone Pine Koala Sanctuary, Queensland Museum, science centre, river cruises and ferry rides all tick boxes.
+Excellent for families — South Bank Parklands (free beach lagoon in the city), Lone Pine Koala Sanctuary (Meet & Greet koalas, kangaroo meadow), Queensland Museum (Dinosaur Discovery, free entry), Bluey's World at Northshore Pavilion (from $39.90pp, extended to November 2026), river cruises and the CityDog ferry (Bluey-themed CityCats).
 The Moreton Island day trip is one of Australia's great family adventures.
-Strong, but the theme parks aren't here.

 🏄 Gold Coast Winner

 For families with children aged 4–14, the Gold Coast is Australia's best destination — full stop.
-Movie World, Dreamworld, Sea World, Wet'n'Wild, Currumbin Wildlife Sanctuary and the beaches create a full week of child-led activity without ever repeating yourself.
-Nothing else in the country offers this concentration of family entertainment.
+Movie World, Dreamworld, Sea World, Wet'n'Wild, and Currumbin Wildlife Sanctuary create a full week of child-led activity without repeating yourself.
+Nothing else in the country offers this concentration of family entertainment within such a compact geography.
+Combine the theme parks with easy beach days and you have a near-perfect family holiday.

 🏙️ Brisbane Winner (slightly)

-Brisbane's day-trip radius is extraordinarily diverse: Moreton Island (world's third-largest sand island, 45 min by ferry), North Stradbroke Island, Tamborine Mountain wine country, Lamington National Park (UNESCO), Springbrook, the Sunshine Coast hinterland, Glass House Mountains, Byron Bay, and Noosa — all within 2 hours.
+Brisbane's day-trip radius is extraordinarily diverse: Moreton Island / Gheebulum Kunungai NP (45 min by ferry), Minjerribah (North Stradbroke), Tamborine Mountain wine country, Lamington NP (UNESCO), Springbrook, Sunshine Coast hinterland, Glass House Mountains (sacred Kabi Kabi and Jinibara country), Noosa Everglades, Byron Bay — all within 2 hours.
 No city in Australia has this variety within such easy reach.

 🏄 Gold Coast

-The Gold Coast's hinterland access is outstanding — Springbrook (45 min), Tamborine Mountain (45 min), Lamington/O'Reilly's (1 hr) and the Scenic Rim (1 hr) are all exceptional.
-Where the Gold Coast falls slightly behind Brisbane is in the northern radius — the Sunshine Coast, Glass House Mountains and Noosa are 1.5–2 hours further from the Gold Coast than from Brisbane.
+The Gold Coast's hinterland access is outstanding — Springbrook (45 min), Tamborine Mountain (45 min), Lamington / O'Reilly's (1 hr), and the Scenic Rim (1 hr) are all exceptional and just as accessible as from Brisbane.
+Where the Gold Coast falls slightly short is the northern radius — the Sunshine Coast, Glass House Mountains and Noosa are 1.5–2 hours further from the Gold Coast than from Brisbane.

 💰 Value for Money